alanjyu/rhine_transtension/README.md

-# Data publication for "Sustained transtension drives narrow, alternating basins and kinematic reconfiguration in the Upper Rhine Graben"
+# Dataset for "Sustained transtension drives narrow, alternating basins and kinematic reconfiguration in the Upper Rhine Graben"